SteelCompendium/data-rules-md/Abilities/Null/1st-Level Features/Relentless Nemesis.md

 - **12-16:** 8 + A damage
 - **17+:** 12 + A damage

-**Effect:** Until the start of your next turn, whenever the target moves or is force moved, you can use a free triggered action to shift up to your speed.
+**Effect:** Until the start of your next turn, whenever the target finishes moving or being force moved, you can use a free triggered action to shift up to your speed.
 You must end this shift adjacent to the target.